Certificate IV in Polymer Technology

 Core: Apply quality standards; Work safely; Achieve work outcomes; Process and record information.
 Electives: Optimise process/plant area; Trial new process or product; Identify problems in fluid power system; Trial a new, advanced or complex mould; Predict polymer properties and characteristics; Lead change in a manufacturing environment; Identify equipment faults; plus more.

 About PARTEC InstitutePARTEC is a Registered Training Organisation and an industry-owned skill centre based in Brisbane.
 Training is offered for a range of apprenticeships in the plastics and rubber industry, including toolmaking apprenticeships.
-Training is provided for the Queensland trades of plastics fabricator, composites technician level III, extrusion technician level III, blow moulding operator, blown film operator, injection moulding operator, polyurethane manufacturer and rotational moulding operator.
-Short courses in a range of plastics industry specialisations, including CNC machining are also conducted, depending on demand.
-PARTEC Townsville conducts training in the composites apprenticeship, in a variety of fibreglass skills and in pipe welding.
+Training is provided for the Queensland trades Plastics Technician (Cert III and Cert IV) for plastics fabricators, composites technicians, extrusion technicians, blow moulding operator, blown film operator, injection moulding operator, polyurethane manufacturer and rotational moulding operator.
+Short courses in a range of plastics industry specialisations, including Part and Tool Design and CNC machining are also conducted, depending on demand.
+PARTEC Townsville conducts training in the composites apprenticeship, in a variety of fibreglass skills and in plastic pipe welding.
 RTO code: 0195

 Certificate IVCourse code: PMB40107